Prenatal Evaluation in New Jersey

 Both 3D and 4D ultrasounds are used to diagnose structural aspects of a fetus while it still exists in the mother’s uterus, and they are a crucial part of diagnosing any issues with the fetus in the prenatal stages.
-Physicians use ultrasounds to routinely check the size, location, age and number of fetuses in the womb, any present birth defects, the volume of amniotic fluid, movement of the fetus, breathing and heartbeats.
+Physicians use ultrasounds to routinely check the size, location, age and number of fetuses in the womb, in addition to looking for present birth defects, the volume of amniotic fluid, and movement of the fetus.
+It can also detect breathing & heartbeats.
 During an ultrasound, a transducer and handful of gel are used on the pregnant woman’s abdomen, which emits the image and audio of the fetus and its environment.

 During the early stages of pregnancy, women may undergo genetic counseling, conducted by one of our genetic counselors on staff.
 A prenatal genetic questionnaire and review of your medical history will occur, and the counselor will discuss inherited medical traits from your family.
-After that takes place, a standard genetic analysis will determine the risks your child could have, and any birth defects or genetic conditions that may be more likely for your pregnancy.
-This will be discussed with you, and your genetic counselor will talk to you about certain testing options, accompanying risks, benefits and limitations.
-Genetic counseling is highly recommended for a woman who is 35 or older, couples who are first cousins, those who have abnormal results from previous genetic screenings or tests, and those with a family history of inherited disorders.
+After that takes place, a standard genetic analysis will determine the risks your child could have, and any birth defects or genetic conditions that may be more likely during your pregnancy.
+Your genetic counselor will talk to you about certain testing options, accompanying risks, benefits and limitations.
+Genetic counseling is highly recommended for women 35 or older, couples who are first cousins, those who have abnormal results from previous genetic screenings or tests, and those with a family history of inherited disorders.

 Chorionic Villus Sampling (CVS) and Amniocentesis

-New Jersey Perinatal Associates offers prenatal diagnostic procedures to expecting mothers where there have been abnormal ultrasound findings, positive results from prenatal screening evaluations, previous pregnancies affected by a chromosomal condition, if you are 35 years or older, if there is a family history of a specific genetic condition requiring diagnosis, or if you desire additional reassurance about the well-being of your pregnancy.
+New Jersey Perinatal Associates offers prenatal diagnostic procedures to expecting mothers where there have been abnormal ultrasound findings, positive results from prenatal screening evaluations, or previous pregnancies were affected by a chromosomal condition.
+Others who receive diagnostic procedures are 35 years or older, have a family history of a specific genetic condition requiring diagnosis, or desire additional reassurance about the well-being of their pregnancy.
 Occasionally, testing is performed later in pregnancy to test for infections.

 Chorionic villus sampling (CVS) is a prenatal diagnostic test done in the first trimester.
 A sample of the placenta is removed either through the abdominal wall (transabdominal) or through the cervix (transcervical).
 Ultrasound guidance allows a thin tube or needle to retrieve the tissue sample, while safely monitoring your baby.